macroscopicentric/clio/README.md

 ### Config

-SMB expects a config file in the config subdirectory that matches `example.yml` and is called `smb.yml`.
+Clio expects a config file in the config subdirectory that matches `example.yml` and is called `smb.yml`.

 ### Twitter